MIDS-at-Duke/Drug-Screening-and-Family-Welfare/README.md

 - The outcome variable of the average number of families on TANF per state in a given calendar year.
 - State fixed effects.
 - Relevant covariates:
-- Racial demographics in the state
-- State unemployment rate
++ State unemployment rate
-- Percent of people in the state below the federal poverty level
++ Percent of people in the state below the federal poverty level
-- Education level in the state
-- Potentially more covariates as we continue our initial research in the coming weeks

 ## Data Sources
 ### Number of families on TANF a.
 Source: ACF